williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 which inscriptions get recorded, or about the history of the Roman Empire.
 Moreover, the accuracy of the dates and locations is subject to substantial uncertainty, and over a fifty-year time interval, any observed 'effect' will surely be overdetermined.

-For instance, it is possible that the civil war starting in 68 AD increased the value of epitaphs located in Rome relative to the rest of Italy, perhaps as a way to advertise loyalty to the new regime of Vespasian after he consolidated power.
-One may tell innumerable other such stories, each time committing the *post hoc ergo propter hoc* fallacy ("after this, therefore because of this").
+It is easy to commit the fallacy *post hoc ergo propter hoc* ("after this, therefore because of it").

 It is strange that only once do the trends in inscribed epitaphs differ between Rome and Italy.
 Presumably, epidemics occurred at other times between 50 BC and 450 AD.
 I look at other recorded cases of pestilance in the appendix, though unfortunately there are no other cases of localized epidemics in provinces with good inscription data.
+Later plagues often spread through the entire Empire, so determining their effect on the demand for epitaphs is not straightforward.

 ## Appendix

-### Demographic Simulations
-TODO

 ### Other Epidemics
 TODO